This article may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission.

 Di II VC’s Tamron 18-200 F3.5-6.3 is a compact superzoom lens for the Nikon / C Canon / Sony (A-mounted) APS-C cameras.
 The zoom range of the lens on the APS-C systems equals 28-310 mm and the integrated image stabilizer helps reduce the effects of the camera shake (models Canon and Nikon only).

-A DC engine gear train is used for the newly designed autofocus system which is more efficient and quiet than conventional motorized DC systems.
-It is only about 3.7 to 3.8 inches long and weights 14 pounds, making it at the time of publication the lighting lens in its class.
+A DC engine gear train is used for the newly designed autofocus system, which is more efficient and quiet than conventional motorized DC systems.
+It is only about 3.7 to 3.8 inches long and weights 14 pounds.

 |Focal Length||18mm – 200mm|